 At midsemester I will meet 1:1 with students to discuss your progress towards your chosen course goals as well as your overall feedback about the course.
-A sign-up sheet will be provided in the Announcements section of Canvas as well as in the module the week before meetings take place (on zoom).
+Use this link to set up the meeting and use the office hours zoom link (homepage of canvas) for the meeting.